nokia/ntt/CONTRIBUTING.md

 | `invalid`          | [search][search-label-invalid]     | This doesn't seem right
 | `question`         | [search][search-label-question]    | Further information is requested
 | `wontfix`          | [search][search-label-wontfix]     | This will not be worked on

+## Releasing

+Besides source we also provide pre-built binaries.
+Those binary releases are built using [GoReleaser](https://goreleaser.com/).
+If you want to release NTT manually you should install goreleaser and then try a dry-run:

+	$ goreleaser --snapshot --skip-publish --rm-dist

 ## Resources